DaveH355/arcademics-helper/README.md

 ![demo](https://user-images.githubusercontent.com/101005658/170934998-f7af8941-b48b-41d1-980a-474cfd2e55f5.gif "demo hack")

 ## How to use
-Redo these steps if you ever refresh your page
+The cheats currently only work in the Google Chrome browser.
+Also note you'll have to redo the steps below if you ever refresh your page

 - `Step 1` Open an Arcademics game, right-click on the **game window** and choose to inspect